littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Recursive Efficiency Analysis (Machine Intelligence) - Subsystems of the Machine Intelligence continually perform situational analyses that seek out opportunities to improve the efficiency of basic operations. (-5% ship and building upkeep)

-Astro-Exploration Mainframe (Machine Intelligence) - The Machine Intelligence was designed to assist a deep space exploration program, which increases the efficiency of analyzing new discoveries. (+10% anomaly research speed, -10% anomaly fail chance, +10% anomaly find chance)
+Astro-Exploration Mainframe (Machine Intelligence) - The Machine Intelligence was designed to assist a deep space exploration program, which increases the efficiency of analyzing new discoveries. (+15% survey speed, +10% anomaly research speed, +10% anomaly find chance)

 Reciprocal Planning Routines (Machine Intelligence) - By syncing the operations of its varied colonies to quickly propagate general best practices, the computational overhead of maintaining vast holdings is greatly reduced, freeing up the Machine Intelligence for more creative tasks. (-20% expansion effect on Tradition cost)